• Home

 October 24, 2009 by mcdowellcountyhistory

-On a typical day, hundreds of cars whizz past Woody’s Chair Shop, located just a few steps away from Highway 70 West just outside of Marion.
+On a typical day, hundreds of cars whizz past Woody’s Chair Shop, located a few steps away from Highway 70 West just outside of Marion.
 The building appears nondescript, and it is understandable why many speed right on by.WoodysChairShop For decades however, seekers of old-fashioned handmade chairs- as well as seekers of a warm welcome and a ready batch of stories- have sought refuge in Max Woody’s shop, and they have received it.

 Max’s father passed away when Max was young, but his grandfather Martin Woody taught him the family trade of handcrafting custom-made ladderback chairs.
 He’s been at it for nearly 60 years, now with two sons following in his footsteps.